ekramteyeb/visma-holidayPlanner/README.md

 # Limitations :
-* Currently working only for US country and fetchs calculates list of holidays in US.
+* Currently working only for US country and calculates list of holidays in US.